Aaron Jones Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Jones has had a rushing touchdown in four games versus the Vikings, and had multiple TDs in one of those games.
+- In four of eight games versus the Vikings Jones has rushed for a touchdown, and had multiple TDs in one of those four games.

-- The Vikings allow 130.5 yards per game on the ground, the NFL's 28th-ranked rush defense.
+- The Vikings have the NFL's 28th-ranked defense against the run, allowing 130.5 yards per game.

-- This year the Vikings are ranked 16th in the NFL in rushing touchdowns allowed (13).
+- The Vikings have given up 13 rushing touchdowns, 16th in the league.

 Recent Performances

-- Last week against the Browns, Jones ran for 66 yards on 12 carries (averaging 5.5 yards per carry).
+- Last week against the Browns, Jones ran for 66 yards on 12 carries (averaging 5.5 yards per attempt).

 - Jones also racked up 21 yards on five receptions.